 Invoices with 30- to 90-day terms can be cashed out to a factor for immediate capital.
 Universal Funding purchases invoices at a discounted rate in order to provide businesses with a debt-free financing solution.
 Not only does Universal Funding offer some of the lowest rates for factoring receivables out there, but the personalized service is guaranteed because Universal is a family-owned and operated business.
 We know how important it is to keep it in the family.

 As a small business owner, cash flow is the key to success and can often mean survival in these competitive times.
 With the average number of days for customers (particularly large companies) to pay invoices nearing 90 days, it is no surprise why so many small businesses face challenges in growing their businesses.
 Invoice Factoring can be a great financial solution; it allows a business to quickly raise working capital by using their accounts receivables.

 Universal Funding is a financial services company that provides personalized capital funding programs (invoice factoring, accounts receivable financing) to meet your cash flow needs.
 With over 65 years of combined experience, our team has the expert knowledge to help your business grow and succeed.

 Universal Funding is a stand-alone financial entity.
 All principals are on site, work shoulder-to-shoulder with our management team, factoring specialists and customer service agents to ensure direct interaction with our clients.
 We want you to know exactly who we are and how we do business.
 In turn, we’d like to get to know you and how we can best fulfill your business needs.

-Many small and medium sized businesses may not be familiar with the term ‘factoring’.
-Big business has been using this little known financial instrument for decades, but only recently have some financial institutions begun to offer invoice factoring to small and medium businesses.
+Many small and medium-sized businesses may not be familiar with the term ‘factoring’.
+Big business has been using this fast and easy financial instrument for decades.
+Only recently have some financial institutions begun to offer invoice factoring to small and medium businesses.